kumbemaster/alx-system_engineering-devops/0x02-shell_redirections/REAMDE.md

 Let's display a file: Display the content of the /etc/passwd file Task 3:
 What about 2?
 Display the content of t/etc/passwd and etc/hosts.
+Task 4:
+Last lines of a file: Display the last 10m lines of /etc/passwd Task 5:
+I'd prefer the last ones actually: Display the first 10 lines of /etc/passwd